buojira/team-management-sample/README.md

 ```
 mvn clean install && docker-compose up --build
 ```
-To test, it is possible to use a postman collection prepared for that:
+In order to explore the application, it is possible to use a postman collection prepared for that:
 ```
 test/resources/TeamManagement.postman_collection.json
 ```